luka2220/pgcsv/README.md

 ## Setup
-Create a .env file with all the database connection information
+Create a .env file in the root project folder with all the database connection information
-- DB_NAME: database name to connect with
 - USER: the database username
 - HOST: the database server hostname
 - PASSWORD: the database user password